Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Compensation awards for motorcycle accident claims vary from case to case.
 This is because they are calculated from the injuries motorcyclists sustain and their financial losses.

-The table below provides examples of suggestive compensation figures that were taken from the Judicial College Guidelines (JCG).
-By reading through them, you can see how much compensation you may be awarded for your injuries.
-However, please note that the top bracket was not sourced from the JCG, and the figures that follow are not guaranteed.
+The table below provides examples of suggestive compensation brackets that were taken from the Judicial College Guidelines (JCG).
+However, please note that the top bracket was not sourced from the JCG, and the brackets that follow are not guaranteed.

 InjuriesCompensation GuidelineExplanation